 Aid groups in Gaza aim to avert a polio outbreak with a surge of vaccinations

 CAIRO (AP) — The threat of polio is rising fast in the Gaza Strip, prompting aid groups to call for an urgent pause in the war so they can ramp up vaccinations and head off a full-blown outbreak.
-At least one case has been confirmed, others are suspected and the virus was detected in wastewater in six different locations in July.
+One case has been confirmed, others are suspected and the virus was detected in wastewater in six different locations in July.

 Polio was eradicated in Gaza 25 years ago, but vaccinations plunged after the war began 10 months ago and the territory has become a breeding ground for the virus, aid groups say.
 Hundreds of thousands of displaced Palestinians are crowded into tent camps lacking clean water or proper disposal of sewage and garbage.